Skip to main content

 2. Reykjadalur hot spring

-Another fantastic location to combine hiking and bathing is the Reykjadalur valley.
+Another location to combine hiking and bathing is the Reykjadalur valley.
 The name actually means “Steam Valley” which gives you a hint as to what awaits you.
-Take on the short hike here and be rewarded by this magical hot spring at the top.
+Take the short hike here and you'll find a thermal river with smaller streams where you can sit along the riverbed and soak.

 Instead of a pool of sorts, you’ll find a thermal river with smaller streams.
 You can simply sit along the riverbed to relish the heat.
 Whatever the weather, you’ll be charmed by the scenery and warmth of the hot spring.